 Heaps of events are planned by the hall, including trips (such as skiing and tramping), quiz evenings, sports, and formal dinners.
 The shuttle is also used so residents can explore the Wellington region.

 Conveniently located near to the spectacular Makara Peak Mountain Biking Park, the hall has a dedicated house for mountain bikers, creating a supportive environment for athletes.
 Recreational and performance riders alike can take advantage of the hall's commitment to athlete-friendly living with catering options appropriate for student athletes, an alcohol-free living space, and a fitness facility.

 - Helen Lowry Hall is operated by an independent not-for-profit trust.

 - Popular with first-year students and returning residents.

-- First-year students are placed in rooms in dormitory accommodation.
+- First-year students are placed in single or twin rooms in the blocks.
 Bedrooms in the houses are available for returning second-year, third-year, and postgraduate students who wish to self-cater.

 - Bedrooms are fully furnished and heated.
 See the list of items provided in the Helen Lowry Hall Handbook pdf832KB